Fytex/Instagram-Giveaways-Winner/README.md

   - [ ] Add a followers/followings tracker so it won't repeat the count if we restart the bot
   - [ ] Add a way to find followers/followings some at a time until it reaches the limit/maximum.
 This way we can find followers/followings and post comments in a cycle.
   - [ ] Add specific file from records (database) to use as users to mention
+  - [ ] Find out the best interval between each comment for your account
+  - [ ] Login using cookies to prevent logging in too many times using username and password